westonstearns/Kaggle-Python-Tutorial/chapter3.md

 *** =pre_exercise_code

 *** =instructions
-- `The most important feature was "Age", but it was more significant for "my_three_three"`
+- `The most important feature was "Age", but it was more significant for "my_three_two"`
-- `The most important feature was "Sex", but it was more significant for "my_three_three"`
+- `The most important feature was "Sex", but it was more significant for "my_three_two"`
 - `The most important feature was "Sex", but it was more significant for "my_forest"`
 - `The most important feature was "Age", but it was more significant for "my_forest"`